swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

 The NIO team have created their own root asynchronous sequence with the goal to provide a high performance sequence that can be used to bridge a NIO `Channel` inbound stream into Concurrency.
-The `NIOAsyncSequenceProducer` is a highly generic and fully inlinable type and quite unwiedly to use.
+The `NIOAsyncSequenceProducer` is a highly generic and fully inlinable type and quite unwieldy to use.
 This proposal is heavily inspired by the learnings from this type but tries to create a more flexible and easier to use API that fits into the standard library.